 The font name is stored inside the font, so changing the file name won't work.
-To change the font name, go to Font Properties dialog.
+To change the font name, go to Font Properties panel.
 From there select the Font tab, which allows you to change the font family name.
 Then export the font.

 No, our font editor runs on Windows only.
 However fonts created with our software can be used on Windows, Mac OS X, Linux, and in all modern web browsers.